ABB155 Property Law and Land Use Planning

 Relates to: ULO4, Site Constraint Analysis - Communicate and negotiate with diverse, real-world audiences

-Relates to: ULO5, Site Constraint Analysis - Apply ethical judgement and principles of sustainabilty to make positive global, economic, societal and environmental contributions.
+Relates to: ULO5, Property case study, Site Constraint Analysis - Apply ethical judgement and principles of sustainabilty to make positive global, economic, societal and environmental contributions.

 Relates to: ULO3, Property case study, Site Constraint Analysis